 In the case of absence when a task is due to be handed in, the student should try to ensure that the task is received by the teacher that day.
 This may mean a friend or relative bringing it to the school.
-If this is not possible, then a doctor's certificate or appropriate documentation must accompany the assignment, which must be handed in to the relevant KLA head teacher on the first day back after an absence or illness.
+If this is not possible, then a illness/misadventure/ extension form and a doctor's certificate or appropriate documentation must accompany the assignment, which must be handed in to the relevant KLA head teacher on the first day back after an absence or illness.
 If a student fails to hand in the work with a suitable explanation then a zero mark will be awarded.